Is it true that Alfred Heineken suggested using beer bottles instead of bricks?

 Read on the topic:

 1. Snopes.
-DID Alfred Heineken Invent Bottle to Function As a Brick To Build Houses?
+Did Alfred Heineken Invent Bottle To Function as a Brick To Build Houses?

 2. Heineken Collection Foundation.
-The Story Behind the Wobo
+The story behind the WOBO

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: